Bomba: The Sound of Puerto Rico’s African Heritage

 By NAfME Member Vimari Colón-León

-This article will appear in the April 2021 issue of General Music Today.
+This article will appear in the April 2021 issue of General Music Today, now Journal of General Music Education.

 Bomba is an emblematic Puerto Rican musical genre that emerged 400 years ago from the colonial plantations where West African enslaved people and their descendants worked.
 It remains one of the most popular forms of folk music on the island and serves as significant evidence of its rich African heritage.
 This article explores the main components of bomba by making them more accessible to those that have not experienced it from an insider’s perspective.
 The material presented in this article provides a learning sequence that could take the form of several lessons, or even a curricular unit.
 Transcriptions of rhythms typically learned aurally are also included.